 Nellee Hooper (of the Wild Bunch and Soul to Soul) joined the band on percussion and vocals.
 He can be heard on their last release – a haunting version of the Timmy Thomas classic “Why Can’t We Live Together” backed with the original tune 'Man Of Tribes.'
 The songs produced by UK reggae legend Dennis Bovell, whose voice can be heard together with Rainforth’s on the choruses of the B-side.

-For booking and licensing enquiries about Maximum Joy please e-mail: firstname.lastname@example.org
+For licensing enquiries about Maximum Joy please e-mail: firstname.lastname@example.org

 Artists we also like